-Millions of people suffer from hay fever every year but amazing new supplements like Altrient C’s liposomal vitamin C can offer new hope for sufferers.
+Millions of people suffer from hay fever every year but amazing new supplements like Neutrient Total C could offer new hope for sneezing sufferers.

-According to the Met Office there are three main pollen seasons.
-If your hay fever falls on roughly the same month(s) each year then you can easily gauge which type of pollen your body is reacting to.
+According to the Met Office there are three main pollen seasons so if your hay fever falls on roughly the same month(s) each year then you can easily gauge which type of pollen your body is reacting to.

-Grass pollen season tends to be from mid-May to July and all the grasses fit into the poaceae family and 95% of hay fever sufferers are allergic to grass pollen.
+- Grass pollen season tends to be from mid-May to July and all the grasses fit into the poaceae family.
+95% of hay fever sufferers are allergic to grass pollen.

-Finally weed pollen season tends to be from the end of June to September and common weeds that trigger hay fever include dock, mugwort, nettle, oil seed rape and plantain.
+- Weed pollen season tends to be from the end of June to September and common weeds that trigger hay fever include dock, mugwort, nettle, oilseed rape and plantain.

 The histamine connection

-Itchy eyes, sore throat, streaming nose and bouts of sneezing are all signs that your hay fever season has begun and it’s histamine that trigger allergic reactions to pollen.
+Itchy eyes, sore throat, streaming nose and bouts of sneezing are all signs that an inflammatory response is underway, indicating that your hay fever season may have begun – it’s histamine that triggers these allergic reactions to pollen.